aadityaknv/SpotifyPlaylist-using-ReactNative-GraphQL/README.md

 # SpotifyPlaylist-using-ReactNative-GraphQL

 ```
-Open the folder and follow the instruction on ReadMe
+Open the folder and follow the instructions on ReadMe
 ```